smeea/vdb/README.md

 ## COMPONENTS

 VDB consist of two components communicating with each other.

 ### FRONTEND
-Serve the UI for the modern browsers, using:
+Serve the UI for the modern browsers using:
 ```
-   Node.js (tested on v16)
+   ReactJS (tested with Node.js v16)
-   ReactJS
    React-Bootstrap
 ```